 All Players must provide their own equipment.
-You must purchase shin guards and the appropriate size soccer ball prior to your child’s first practice (U4, U5, and U6 will receive a ball).
+You must purchase shin guards and the appropriate size soccer ball prior to your child’s first practice.
 It is MANDATORY that shin guards be worn at all games and practices at ALL age levels.
 Soccer cleats are optional; baseball cleats with a toe-cleat or metal-cleats are NOT allowed.

 Age Group Ball Size

 U13 and Above Size 5